JoeTonDev/image-processing/README.md

-Python script to resize and compress image.
+Python script to resize and compress images.